 After registering the lease agreement at the Land Department, the purchaser will have unfettered rights to use the land in accordance with the terms and conditions of the lease agreement.
 Leasehold rights can be transferred to a third party but the new owner shall remain bound to the conditions and provisions stipulated in the initial lease agreement.
 An optional clause to convert the property to freehold status during the term of the lease is included in the agreement, providing the Lessee is qualified under Thai law.
 The Lessee would be responsible for all taxes, legal and administrative costs associated with the conversion.

-Owners have the option of putting their residence into the hotel-managed rental programme.
+Owners have the option of putting their residence into a hotel-managed program of villa rental in Phuket Thailand.

 The external area of the villas and common area facilities are managed by dedicated staff who are trained and supervised by the management team of Anantara Layan Phuket Resort, ensuring the same superior service standards.
 This includes general administration, landscaping maintenance, routine and preventive maintenance, general repairs, pest control, refuse collection, pool cleaning and 24-hour security.